Planetable/Planet/Technotes/PlanetInternalLinks.md

 A(Link in article)
 B(Activate planet if not selected)
 C(Promote to follow)
-D(Activate planet and select article if not selected or not today, unread or star) Y(Promote to downloads view)
+D(Activate planet and select article if not selected or not today, unread or star.)
+Y(Promote to downloads view)
 Z(Open in system default browser)